mahmudinm/windy/readme.txt

 = Does this theme support any plugins? =

-Test includes support for Infinite Scroll in Jetpack.
+Windy includes support for Infinite Scroll in Jetpack.

 An answer to that question.